ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - receiverGatewayOwnerId OPTIONAL: This is the identity information of the owner or operator of the recipient gateway.

-Here is an example representation in JSON format (with the public key in JWK being replaced with hexadecimal for brevity):
+Here is an example representation in JSON format (with the public keys in JWK being replaced with hexadecimal for brevity):

 {
   "digitalAssetId": "2c949e3c-5edb-4a2c-9ef4-20de64b9960d",\